Lisocabtagene Maraleucel (Breyanzi)

 Note: Requires Precertification:

 Precertification of lisocabtagene maraleucel (Breyanzi) is required of all Aetna participating providers and members in applicable plan designs.
-For precertification of lisocabtagene maraleucel (Breyanzi), call 1-877-212-8811.
+For precertification of lisocabtagene maraleucel (Breyanzi), contact National Medical Excellence (NME) at 877-212-8811.

 1. Exclusions